 It can be hard to ask for feedback on your work – especially when you’re just starting out.

 You’re anxious.
 Unsure of yourself.
 Afraid of criticism.

 We’ve all been there and experienced that.
 Don’t be afraid to ask for feedback.
 However, instead of saying “What do you think about this?” ask “How can I make this better?”

 People won’t want to openly criticize your work, so asking what they think is bound to get you some praise – but praise isn’t what we’re going for – we’re going for improvement.

-Some feedback is well-meaning, but when put into your design, would make the end result look terrible.
-That’s okay too.
+Some feedback is well-meaning, but when put into your design, it would make the end result look terrible.
+That’s okay, too.
 As the designer, you’re free to dismiss any or all feedback.

-But, think about the reason why they made that comment in the first place.
+However, take the time to reflect on criticism before dismissing it.
 Is something lacking from the piece?
 Does it communicate the brand and message well?
-Is it something that others would want to share and want to have appear on their own social media pages?
+Is it something that others would want to share on their own social media pages?

 Remember, everyone was a beginner once.
 Some may have more artistic or creative talent than others, but it’s not something that can’t be developed over time.